-to enhance efficiency and deliver exceptional value to our stakeholders.
-I would like to thank The Banker (FT) for recognising Bank ABC's vision and execution, and my thanks to the commitment to excellence.
+"This victory reflects our unwavering commitment to deliver a new kind of banking experience in the region.
+Our agile digital strategy leverages the latest technology and innovation to enhance efficiency and deliver exceptional value to our stakeholders.
+I would like to thank The Banker (FT) for recognising Bank ABC's vision and execution, and my thanks to the Bank ABC Team for their unwavering commitment to excellence."

-Sael Al Waary Group CEO, Bank ABC Bank ABC Islamic recognised as Best Islamic Financial Institution in Bahrain by Global Finance for the second consecutive year.
+Sael Al Waary Group CEO, Bank ABC

+Bank ABC Islamic recognised as Best Islamic Financial Institution in Bahrain by Global Finance for the second consecutive year.